blakegreendev/serverless-blog/source/_posts/How-to-Make-a-Fast-and-Cheap-Serverless-Blog.md

 {% asset_img r53.png %}

 # Slack
 I wanted to make sure the builds were successful without logging into the AWS console, so I researched **AWS** and **Slack** integrations.
 I found a very helpful tutorial [HERE](https://github.com/bgreengo/aws-to-slack).

-After you create the Slack webhook, you can launch the CloudFormation template and fill in the parameters with the Slack webhook information.
+After you create the Slack webhook, you launch the CloudFormation template and fill in the parameters with the Slack webhook information.
 After that, create a CloudWatch event and select CodeBuild as the source and the new Slack Lambda function as the target and every time a build is triggered, you'll be notified in your Slack channel.

 Here's what the CloudWatch event looks like:
 {% asset_img cb.png %}